sampittko/gatsby-starter-intl-blog/README.md

 - Built to support as many languages as needed right out of the box
 - Designed to be extensible so that anyone can add anything that one may need apart from blog
 - Dark mode
-- Categorizable and taggable blog posts
+- Categorizable blog posts
-- Separate blog RSS feeds divided by language
 - Easy navigation
 - Simple & clean look achieved with amazing [Tailwind CSS](https://tailwindcss.com/)
 - Accessible & fast for great SEO and high usability
 - Easily configurable through [gatsby-config.js](https://github.com/sampittko/gatsby-starter-intl-blog/blob/master/gatsby-config.js) file
+- Pre-installed Gatsby plugins that might be also useful (PWA, Google Analytics, RSS feed)
-- Offline support for PWA
+- Cookie consent for GDPR compliance

 ## Live Demo